 If you don’t like Mercedes’ own navigation system, you can use Apple CarPlay and Android Auto smartphone mirroring to display your phone’s sat-nav apps on the car’s built-in screen instead.
 Both systems are standard on all E-Class Estate models.

-The optional £495 digital driver’s display is also well worth paying for.
-It ditches conventional analogue dials in favour of a configurable high-resolution screen – just like Audi’s Virtual Cockpit.
+Mercedes has ditched conventional analogue dials in favour of another configurable 12.3-inch high-resolution screen – just like Audi’s Virtual Cockpit.
 It can show everything from your stereo settings to sat-nav directions and compliments the Mercedes’ upmarket cabin perfectly.